AndyCW/AndyCustomSpeech/documentation/1-project-setup.md

 az account set -s <<NAME_OR_ID_OF_SUBSCRIPTION>>
 ```

-Using the Resource Group name from before, substitute the appropriate values and run the command to create the service principal.
-Its name must be unique across Azure:
+Set `RESOURCE_GROUP_NAME` to the name of the Resource Group from the Deploy to Azure task.
+Substitute the `SUBSCRIPTION_ID` as well.
+Come up with a `SERVICE_PRINCIPAL_NAME` to run the command to create the service principal, which must be unique across Azure.
+If you see output from this command reporting that it has found an existing resource, run this command again and use a different name:

 ```bash
 az ad sp create-for-rbac --name <<SERVICE_PRINCIPAL_NAME>> --role "Storage Blob Data Contributor" --scopes /subscriptions/<<SUBSCRIPTION_ID>>/resourceGroups/<<RESOURCE_GROUP_NAME>> --sdk-auth